saminkosaurusrex/saminkosaurusrex.github.io/README.md

-Final project for TECHNOLOGIE INTERNETU at Stredná priemyselná škola elektrotechnická, Košice.
+Final project for the TECHNOLOGIE INTERNETU course at Stredná priemyselná škola elektrotechnická in Košice.